 • Autopay discount: Those who agree to autopay will benefit from a 0.25 percent rate reduction.

-• Vehicle add-ons: Those purchasing can bundle vehicle loan add-ons such as mechanical repair coverage through ForeverCar.
+• Vehicle add-ons: You can bundle vehicle loan add-ons such as mechanical repair coverage through ForeverCar.

 Cons

-• Unspecified refinance requirements: Refinancing specifics can only be found by connecting with a CCU representative.
-You won’t find them on its website.
+• Unspecified refinance requirements: Vehicle and loan requirements for refinancing can only be found by connecting with a CCU representative.

 • Unknown loan amounts: CCU does not disclose its loan amounts for any of its loan products.
 This can be challenging for those with a specific vehicle budget in mind.